DIY Birthday Cards: Cupcake Sight Word Matching Activity!

 On the morning of my birthday, my art-loving daughter surprised me with a cute, handmade, 3-D birthday cupcake card!
-The birthday cupcake card was so adorable and original, and my daughter wanted to make more with me!
+The birthday cupcake card was so adorable and original, and my daughter wanted to make more with me.
 Inspired by my daughter’s birthday card, I adapted and integrated reading practice into our handmade cupcake cards.
-I’ll share the simple DIY steps and how to sneak in a little dose of meaningful literacy, too!
+I’ll also share the simple DIY steps and how to sneak in a little dose of meaningful literacy!

 Educational, cute, and easy-to-make birthday cupcake cards

-My daughter loves to make cards for other people, so I follow her interest and try to integrate reading and writing practice with arts and crafts!
+My daughter loves to make cards for other people, so I follow her interests and try to integrate reading and writing practice with arts and crafts!

-Although our family speaks multiple languages, Chinese is a minority language for our area, so we try to make it extra fun.
-Since Chinese characters are like complicated sight words, frequent exposure with matching games has been a fun way to help with memorizing Chinese characters.
+Since my kids are learning Chinese as a second language at home, we try to make it extra fun.
+Chinese characters are like complicated sight words, so playing fun matching games helps us memorize Chinese characters.

 More importantly, handmade cards are also simply the best thing to get from a child!
 We rarely buy cards from the store, and my daughter and I are having a blast creating together.